KyleKing/cz_legacy/README.md

 While old change types will appear in the Changelog, the user will be prevented from using them in new commits.
 This is the reverse of the [`revert`/`chore` logic](https://github.com/commitizen-tools/commitizen#why-are-revert-and-chore-valid-types-in-the-check-pattern-of-cz-conventional_commits-but-not-types-we-can-select) from commitizen that allows use of those commit types, but won't display them in the changelog

+## Alternatives

+This customization only works when old commits use the `<change_type>: <message>` format that can be parsed by commitizen.
+If that doesn't fit your use case, you may want to try out the [incremental](https://commitizen-tools.github.io/commitizen/changelog/#incremental) which doesn't modify existing portions of a `CHANGELOG`

 ## Usage

 ### Configuration